No of days: 13 nights 14 days

 Day 7: Akhaltsikhe – Vardzia – Georgia-Armenia Border (Bavra) – Gyumri

 In the morning we travel to Vardzia.
 On the way visit Khertvisi fortress (10th century).
 The magnificent cave town – Vardzia (12th century) is one of the highlights of the trip.
 It stretches over half a kilometer along the river Mtkvari and has 19 tiers.
 There used to be about 3000 caves.
-It’s got a church hewn out in rock with amazing 12th century frescos.
-The complex also includes dwellings quarters, small hall-type churches, refectories, wine cellars, pharmacy, etc. Afterwards drive to Georgia-Armenia border (Bavra).
+It’s got a church hewn out in rock with amazing 12th-century frescos.
+The complex also includes dwellings quarters, small hall-type churches, refectories, wine cellars, pharmacy, etc. Afterward, drive to the Georgia-Armenia border (Bavra).
 Change guide and transportation.
 Start your acquaintance with Armenia.
 Drive to Gyumri.Dinner and overnight at a hotel in Gyumri(B/-/D)

 Day 8: Gyumri – Haghpat – Sanahin – Dilijan

 After breakfast start walking city tour around Gyumri.
 Departure to monastic complexes of Sanahin (966 AD) and Haghpat (976 AD) which are among the outstanding works of medieval Armenian architecture and are inscribed in UNESCO World Heritage list.
 The architectural details and decoration of the monuments, which belong to the same epoch, have much in common and are even exactly alike in some cases, which gives us ground to presume that they were created by craftsmen of the same school.
 Drive to the resort town of Dilijan.
 Dinner and overnight at the hotel in Dilijan.(B/-/D)

 Day 9: Dilijan – Lake Sevan – Noratous – Selim Pass – Karahunge – Goris